 Loading data..
 Transforming data..
 Validating JSON...
 Valid.
 Logging in to server at https://demo.tidalmg.com as email@example.com Logged in.
 Updating via API..
 Update successful

 You can easily split this into two commands to allow you to inject other metadata about your inventory, if needed.
 To do this simply use the get command to get your inventory.
 Modify it as you need and then you can use the sync command to upload your data.

 tidal get vsphere, will fetch your vSphere inventory and output JSON (check it out!).

 Modify the data as you like from Standard Input and then send it to Standard Output.

 tidal sync servers, will take that JSON from STDIN and send it to Tidal Migrations.

 tidal get vsphere | ./modify_script.rb | tidal sync servers

 You can easily set this to run periodically.
 The integration updates records if they already exist, or creates new records if they don’t.
-Look at setting this command up as a cron job, here is a great resource on how to do that.
+Look at setting this command up as a cron job that runs once per day.

 The integration can be configured with several other methods besides